Top 10 High Potassium Foods List

 10. Chicken (225mg/100g)

-One of the most popular sources of protein is also food high in potassium.
+One of the most popular protein sources is also food high in potassium.

 Grilled chicken can improve your potassium intake.
-Furthermore, my recommendation is to eat chicken with skin because the collagen, which is essential for skin, hair, muscles, and joints, is hidden there.
+Furthermore, I recommend eating chicken with skin because the collagen, which is essential for skin, hair, muscles, and joints, is hidden there.

 Moreover, chicken soup, which you may know as a traditional dish for colds, is also a remarkable collagen and electrolyte booster.